vivalchemy/toy-transpiler/README.md

 > [!NOTE]
 > To directly run the code instead of building it, use `node compiler.js input.ye -o output.js`.

-This compiles the `input.ye` file to JavaScript and saves it to `output.js`.
+This transpiles the `input.ye` file to JavaScript and saves it to `output.js`.
 The output file format is based on the file extension.

 ### Supported Output Formats